 Panic attacks can be frightening and can even result in physical symptoms.
-Shortness of breath, chest pain, and a racing heart are all signs and symptoms of a panic attack.
+Shortness of breath, chest pain, seizures, and a racing heart are all signs and symptoms of a panic attack.
 Some people having a panic attack may think they are having a heart attack.
 So panic attack victims seek medical attention in a hospital emergency room.
 For some people, the first panic attack occurs when they are in a stressful situation, such as during a stressful time like giving birth to a baby.

 What is a Panic Attack?